Alex Lewczuk - Programme Leader

+Today’s Public Relations operates through multiplatforms of sound and vision, thus students need to understand the essential legal and ethical responsibilities associated with multiplatform communication, working with journalists and with the news agenda.
+Students will have the opportunity to examine a range of different audiences and channels of communication from tweets, blogs, news media and speeches to weighty consultation and strategy documentations to justify policies.
 Students will also have the chance to develop an understanding of the legal issues around reputation as an essential skill for a PR journalist.
 A PR professional must have a basic understanding of contract law and of the legal rights and responsibilities of freelancers.

 The module considers the role of Public Relations (PR) in the context of the changing nature of communication between organisations and their publics.
 The rapidly evolving technological context that is transforming the environment within which communication takes place is of particular concern to communication.
 Technological change has also had a social impact in terms of individuals' use of media, access to information and social interaction that all have implications for communication.
 Through completion of the module students can begin to plan and evaluate the contribution of PR within an integrated communications campaign strategy and develop their skills in presenting and defending their ideas within a realistic context.